Why the words 'perform' and 'surrender'? What meaning do those words take in this piece? Are they two competing energies?

 MADDEN How does the law of nature correspond with grief?

 How doesn't it correspond when grief is so natural?
 I experience grief as in conformity with nature's laws, like a face with all its features.
 It could be so many things considering all animals are so familiar with it.
 What it meant for me was a way to accept, repair, and move on from painful situations.
 Take it as a price for strength.
 Though I believe there is a style of using it, and, much like anger, it only has room to be a guest.
 To let the guest stay for too long is a consequence of illness.
 But to live without it is unlikely.
-We need pain, as much as we need anger.
+We need pain because without it we don't evolve.

 I think the first time it played was by accident in the background of a set.
 I enjoyed our reactions, so I let it stay.